rabernat/research_computing/content/lectures/matlab/matlab.md

      disp('Unknown method.')
 end
 ```
 Here method is a string and `lower(method)` converts it to lower case for use in the switch construct.
+Notice
+has the first `case` has two strings; if either is matched, that case is executed.
+You can also use numeric values and mix them with strings (e.g., `case{1,2,3,'one','two','three'}`).

 **Plotting**
 ``` matlab